mh-math-ai/python-skills-study/README.md

 Numerical index related to personal summary on Composing Programs(https://www.composingprograms.com/)

+-2026-04-13: 03control.py Multiple environment and its diagram, docstring, and control

 -2026-03-23: 02functions.py Assignment and definition of functions, how they are executed in environments, and note on print and None

 -2026-03-21: 01call_expressions.py Types of Python expressions, especially call expressions, its anatomy and evaluation procedure